 Illinois divorce law is complicated and changing, and the facts and circumstances of each case are different.
 So whether or not you are going to utilize mediation, it makes sense to seek legal counsel to represent your interests.
 The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd., can advise and guide you through every step in both the mediation and divorce processes.

 We offer a free consultation to discuss your individual divorce issues and answer your questions.
-For a free initial consultation with an experienced and compassionate DuPage County divorce lawyer, contact us online or call 630-305-0222 or 312-388-7882.
-We handle cases throughout Illinois and have offices in Woodridge and the entire Chicagoland area.
+For a free initial consultation with an experienced and compassionate DuPage County divorce lawyer, contact us online or call 630-305-0222.
+We handle cases throughout Illinois and have offices in Woodridge.